‘Real Housewives of Orange County’ Spoilers: Lydia Reveals Who Was Hospitalized In Iceland

 The trailer for this season of The Real Housewives of Orange County shows that someone went to the hospital during the girls’ trip to Iceland.
 In the trailer, the women of the OC stand guard as they pray for the person, whose identity has not yet been revealed.

-Lydia McLaughlin, however, took to Radar Online to reveal that the woman who had been hospitalized was none other that the OG of the OC, Vicki Gunvalson.
+Lydia McLaughlin, however, took to Radar Online to reveal that the woman who had been hospitalized was none other than the OG of the OC, Vicki Gunvalson.
 Fans of The Real Housewives of Orange County will remember that Vicki was also hospitalized for several days after an ATV accident when the women “camped” in Palm Springs.

 After Vicki’s ATV accident, drama ensued as they felt Meghan King Edmonds and Shannon Beador didn’t take it seriously enough and failed to come visit their friend in the hospital while hanging out at Meghan’s La Quinta vacation residence.